-It was the Irish immigrants, for the most part, who built the Erie Canal and then settled the area of Tipperary Hill, in Syracuse, NY, but it seems what the Irish are really known for in the area are the Stone Throwers and an inverted traffic light known as “Green over Red.”
+It was the Irish immigrants, for the most part, who built the Erie Canal and then settled the area of Tipperary Hill, in Syracuse, New York, but it seems what the Irish are really known for in the area are the Stone Throwers and an inverted traffic light known as “Green over Red.”

-Tipperary Hill, the district that takes up half the Far Westside neighborhood in Syracuse was settled by Irish immigrants.
+Tipperary Hill, the district that takes up half the Far Westside neighborhood in Syracuse, was settled by Irish immigrants.
 The Irish were the chief laborers on the Erie Canal's construction from Albany to Buffalo and Syracuse is smack bang in the middle of this route.
 The town became the epicenter of this endeavor and, once the canal was finished, many of the Irish laborers simply settled there.

-In 1925 the first traffic signal light was installed in Tipp Hill and it’s still a local attraction.
+In 1925, the first traffic signal light was installed in Tipp Hill and it’s still a local attraction.

 The light was erected on the corner of Tompkins Street and Milton Avenue.
 Some Irish youths, who came to be known as the Stone Throwers, objected to the fact that the “British” red appeared above the “Irish” green on the light and threw stones, which they called "Irish confetti," to break the red bulb.